Falcon Heavy: Reusability

 From 2013 to 2016, SpaceX conducted parallel development of a reusable rocket architecture for Falcon 9, that applies to parts of Falcon Heavy as well.
 Early on, SpaceX had expressed hopes that all rocket stages would eventually be reusable.
 SpaceX has since demonstrated routine land and sea recovery of the Falcon 9 first stage, and have successfully recovered multiple payload fairings.
 In the case of Falcon Heavy, the two outer cores separate from the rocket earlier in the flight, and are thus moving at a lower velocity than in a Falcon 9 launch profile.
 For the first flight of Falcon Heavy, SpaceX had considered attempting to recover the second stage, but did not execute this plan.

 Falcon Heavy payload performance to geosynchronous transfer orbit (GTO) is reduced by the reusable technology, but at a much lower price.
 When recovering all three booster cores, GTO payload is 8 t.
 If only the two outside cores are recovered while the center core is expended, GTO payload would be approximately 16 t.
-As a comparison, the next-heaviest contemporary rocket, the fully expendable Delta IV Heavy, can deliver 14.2 t to GTO.
+As a comparison, the next-heaviest contemporary rocket until April 2024, the fully expendable Delta IV Heavy, could deliver 14.2 t to GTO.

 Propellant crossfeed

-Falcon Heavy was originally designed with a unique "propellant crossfeed" capability, whereby the center core engines would be supplied with fuel and oxidizer from the two side cores until their separation.
+Falcon Heavy was originally designed with a "propellant crossfeed" capability, whereby the center core engines would be supplied with fuel and oxidizer from the two side cores until their separation.
+This approach had previously been proposed by Vladimir Chelomei for the UR-700 launch system.
 Operating all engines at full thrust from launch, with fuel supplied mainly from the side boosters, would deplete the side boosters sooner, allowing their earlier separation to reduce the mass being accelerated.
 This would leave most of the center core propellant available after booster separation.

 Musk stated in 2016 that crossfeed would not be implemented.
 Instead, the center booster throttles down shortly after liftoff to conserve fuel, and resumes full thrust after the side boosters have separated.

-Environmental impact

-BBC Science Focus, in February 2018, published an article on Falcon Heavy's environmental impact.
-It stated concerns that frequent Falcon Heavy launches can contribute to pollution in the atmosphere.

-The Planetary Society was concerned that launching a non-sterile object (as was done on the Falcon Heavy Test Flight) to interplanetary space may risk biological contamination of a foreign world.
-Scientists at Purdue University thought it was the "dirtiest" man-made object ever sent into space, in terms of bacteria amount, noting the car was previously driven on Los Angeles freeways.
-Although the vehicle will be sterilized by solar radiation over time, some bacteria might survive on pieces of plastic which could contaminate Mars in the distant future.

-A study conducted by the Federal Aviation Administration found that the boost-back and landing of Falcon Heavy boosters "would not significantly affect the quality of the human environment".